 The elevation differences bring that the the temperature could differ a lot within Grand Canyon National Park.
 The highest peaks are very cold in the winters, while the canyon floor faces extremely hot temperatures during the warmer months of the year.

 Grand Canyon is best visited through either the South Rim or the North Rim.
-Both parts offer great viewpoints of the park.
+Both parts offer great Grand Canyon places to stay and viewpoints of the park.
 However, as the altitude is higher in the northern part it’s generally colder and receives more snow.
 This causes the North Rim to be closed during the colder months of the year, while South Rim is open every month of the year.

-G. “Run Forrest, run” at Monument Valley, Arizona/Utah
+G. Monument Valley, Arizona/Utah – “RUN FORREST, RUN“

 The last destination on the Southwestern dreams part of the California to New York road trip is Monument Valley.